Discover Montenegro on a day trip to Kotor from Dubrovnik

 Hike up to Kotor fortress for a stunning panorama of Kotor Bay

-The Kotor Fortress hike is pretty popular despite the fact that it’s no easy feat.
+The Kotor Fortress hike is a pretty popular activity for travelers visiting the city, despite the fact that it’s no easy feat.
 This is due to the beautiful views of Kotor Bay that it offers.
 To climb, you need to pay a fee of 8 euros.

-If you visit in summer, I wouldn’t really recommend climbing mid-day, better to do it in the morning when it’s a bit cooler or later, in the evening.
-And don’t forget to take plenty of water with you.
+If you visit in summer, I wouldn’t recommend climbing mid-day, better to do it in the morning when it’s a bit cooler or later, in the evening.
+And don’t forget to take plenty of water with you and appropriate shoes.

 Take a boat tour